Update: the Cedar Workout Tank is now the Spruce Tank.

 Spruce Tank Measurement Chart

 As with all Cashmerette Patterns, the best bet is to start with your bust measurement for the tops – you should use your full bust measurement, which is around the fullest part of your bust.
 Because of the cup sizing, you may find you could fit in two different bust sizes – in which case, you want to pick the overall size that’s closest to your waist size.
 So for instance, if your bust is 44″, you could theoretically be a 14 G/H or a 16 C/D. Which one should you pick?
 Take a look at the waist measurement – if yours is closer to 34″ (size 14), then go with the 14 G/H. If yours is closer to 36″ (size 16), then go with the 16 C/D.

 Don’t fret if the cup size doesn’t match up with your bra size – there is so much variation in bra sizing that it’s not possible to perfectly line them up.
 Use your actual full bust measurement and you’ll be fine.

 For the bottoms, look at your waist measurement first and then your hips.

 Grading Between Sizes

 If your bust, waist, and hip measurements end up in many different sizes, you may want to grade between sizes.
-For the Cedar Workout Tank and the Belmont Leggings, this will be more critical than for the yoga pants or dolman top.
+For the Spruce Tank and the Belmont Leggings, this will be more critical than for the yoga pants or dolman top.
 For a run-down of how to grade between sizes on a knit, check out this tutorial here.